• Skip to primary navigation

 Print

-A soft, fluffy buttermilk scone with a sprinkle of sweet, crunchy sugar on top.
+A soft, fluffy buttermilk scone with a sprinkle of sweet, crunchy sugar on top, as well as a recipe for a quick jam.

 Ingredients